albruevich/Text-Quest-Reader/README.md

 ## Quest Structure

-Each quest is stored as a separate folder with the following structure:
+Each quest is stored as a separate folder inside:

+Assets/Resources/Quests/

+Inside this folder, each quest has its own directory:

+YourQuest/

+The structure looks like this:

 <img src="docs/quest_structure.png" width="350">

+### Contents

-- `quest.json` — main quest file (JSON)
+- `quest.json` — main quest file (contains all logic and data)
+- `Images/` — images used in the quest (optional)
+- `Sounds/` — sound effects (optional)
-- `Images/`, `Sounds/`, `Musics/` — resource folders (optional)
+- `Musics/` — background music (optional)

+All resource folders are optional.

-These folders can be empty — in this case, the quest will contain only text and logic.
+If they are empty or missing, the quest will still work with text and logic only.

 ---